 Our significant experience in the arena of public/private finance and incentive programs includes:

-- Represented Anschutz Entertainment Group, Inc., the developer of the new $276 million Sprint Center arena located on 8.5 acres in downtown Kansas City, Missouri, in construction and operations issues under multiple contracts with the City of Kansas City.
+- Represented Anschutz Entertainment Group, Inc., the developer of the $276 million Sprint Center arena (known now as T-Mobile Center) located on 8.5 acres in downtown Kansas City, Missouri, in construction and operations issues under multiple contracts with the City of Kansas City.

 - Represented the City of Overland Park on the development of the $265 million Corbin Park Shopping Center, which offered a public/private financing package to attract a SCHEELS sporting goods flagship store to the region.
 The financing included transportation development district (TDD) financing and use of a community improvement district (CID) layered on top of the TDD.